HarishPatil23/recruitment-tracker-excel/README.md

 - Demonstrate data analysis skills applied to a recruitment domain
 - Build a structured, analysis-ready data model from raw activity logs
 - Track KPIs that matter in recruiting: time-to-hire, time-to-submit, source effectiveness, funnel conversion, hire rate, and recruiter performance
-- Showcase Excel proficiency (data modeling, COUNTIFS, IF, IFERROR, MINIFS, TEXT, AND, OR, pivot tables, dashboards)
+- Showcase Excel proficiency (data modeling, COUNTIFS, IF, IFERROR, MINIFS, AND, OR, pivot tables, dashboards)

 ---